Clinical Lab Scientist • Conifer, CO • Age 39

 “What I say to myself is I’m doing this.
 At first it was about my intention, my determination to get healthy once and for all.
 Then later the statement morphed, and came to be more like, Wow, look!
 It’s working!
 I was doing the Cherry Creek Sneak at the end of April, running hard and starting to feel like I was losing steam.
 I looked at the ground and said I’m doing this! and finished with my best time—better than eight years earlier.”

 Medifast makes no claim that these results are representative of all participants on the Medifast Program.
 Medifast recommends you consult with a physician before starting a weight-loss program.
-Individual results will vary.
 Medifast is the brand recommended by more than 20,000 doctors since 1980.
-Typical weight loss on the Medifast 5 & 1 Plan® is 2-5 lbs per week for the first two weeks and 1-2 lbs per week thereafter.
+Results vary.
+Clients can expect to lose 2-5 lbs per week for the first 2 weeks, and 1-2 lbs per week thereafter on the Medifast 5 & 1 Plan.

 Davis, L.M., Coleman, C.D., Kiel, J., Rampolla, J., Hutchisen, T., Ford, L., Andersen, W.S., Hanlon-Mitola, A. (2010).
 Efficacy of a meal replacement diet compared to a food-based diet after a period of weight loss and weight maintenance: a randomized controlled trial.
 Nutrition Journal, 9(11).
 View Study